GoogleContainerTools/kaniko/README.md

 - S3 Bucket
 - Azure Blob Storage
 - Local Directory
+- Local Tar
+- Standard Input
 - Git Repository

-_Note: the local directory option refers to a directory within the kaniko container.
+_Note about Local Directory: this option refers to a directory within the kaniko container.
 If you wish to use this option, you will need to mount in your build context into the container as a directory._

+_Note about Local Tar: this option refers to a tar gz  file within the kaniko container.
+If you wish to use this option, you will need to mount in your build context into the container as a file._

+_Note about Standard Input: the only Standard Input allowed by kaniko is in `.tar.gz` format._

 If using a GCS or S3 bucket, you will first need to create a compressed tar of your build context and upload it to your bucket.
 Once running, kaniko will then download and unpack the compressed tar of the build context before starting the image build.